dlareau/puzzlehunt_server/docs/hunt_running.rst

 The hints page allows you to see hints that teams have requested and respond to them.
 Hints will appear one on top of another just like submissions on the queue page.
-Similarly to the queue page, there are team and puzzle filter boxes at the top of the page.
+In addition to the puzzle and team filters like the ones on the queue page, the hint page also has a "Filter by Status" dropdown that lets you view only the answered or unanswered hints.

 Each hint that comes in will start with a space for you to type a response and hit submit.
 After hitting submit the response is sent to the team, but responses